 The land use acreage was surveyed and updated in 2013 by performing aerial imagery analysis, observations made by NMMA TG engineer representatives, and assessing San Luis Obispo County pesticide purchase records.
 The update indicates that an increase in agriculture usage occurred from 2009 to 2013.
 The largest increase occurred in areas of the NMMA planted with strawberries and cane berries.
 The second largest increase in agriculture usage occurred in areas planted with vegetable rotational.
 In addition to agriculture, golf course acreage increased.
-In 2015, agricultural land use was updated to track the emerging cane berry crop and expanding strawberry acreage (Table 3-2).
+In 2015, agricultural land use was updated to track the emerging cane berry crop and expanding strawberry acreage.
+In 2016, the golf course area irrigated was updated (Table 3-2).

-The land use acreage for Urban is 10,670 acres; for Agriculture is 2,937 acres; and for Non Irrigated is 7,492 acres.
+The land use acreage for Urban is 10,596 acres; for Agriculture is 2,937 acres; and for Non Irrigated is 7,492 acres.
 Sub-categorical land use acreage is also defined and will subsequently be utilized to compute the groundwater production and consumptive use of water for each subcategory (Table 3-2).